apache/flink-web/faq.md

 Flink creates a `.flink/` directory in the users home directory where it stores the Flink jar and configuration file.

+### My job is not reacting to a job cancellation?

+Flink is canceling a job by calling the `cancel()` method on all user tasks.
+Ideally, the tasks properly react to the call and stop what they are currently doing, so that all threads can shut down.

+If the tasks are not reacting for a certain amount of time, Flink will start interrupting the thread periodically.

+The TaskManager logs will also contain the current stack of the method where the user code is blocked.

 ## Features